indiscipline/rearchiver/README.md

 Rearchiver prepares your [Reaper](https://reaper.fm) project for archiving:

 - Scans the project file for all used WAV files
-- Finds them in the project directory and converts to FLAC
+- Finds them in the project directory and converts to FLAC / WavPack
 - Changes the links to the successfully converted source files in the project accordingly
 - Optionally deletes processed source files and their `.reapeaks`
 - Outputs the corrected project file

-Only WAV files supported by the `flac` binary can be converted.
-Currently, this means 32 bit floating point PCM files will be skipped and left uncompressed!
+The `flac` encoder is used by default.
+`wavpack` is used for 64 or 32 bit floating point PCM files (which FLAC does not support) or for all files, if launched with the `--wv` option.

 ## Usage
-Rearchiver relies on **[Flac](https://xiph.org/flac/download.html)** for conversions, so the `flac` program must be present in your PATH or placed in the same directory as `rearchiver` executable.
+Rearchiver relies on **[Flac](https://xiph.org/flac/download.html)** and **[WavPack](https://www.wavpack.com/downloads.html)** for conversions, so at least one of the `flac` and `wavpack` programs must be present in your PATH or placed in the same directory as the `rearchiver` executable.

 By default the edited project file is written to the standard output, use redirection or `-o` to write to a file: